-Use this MAP to resolve the following problem: Required cache data cannot be located for one or more disks (SRN nnnn - 9050)
+Use this MAP to resolve the following problem: Required cache data cannot be located for one or more disks (SRN nnnn-9050) for a PCI-X or PCIe controller.

 Did you just exchange the adapter as the result of a failure?